» home » consumer info - cellular portability

 Cell phone number portability

-Wireless or cellular number portability allows US telephone subscribers to keep their cellular as well as landline telephone number when signing for service with a (new) wireless company.
+Wireless or cellular number portability allows US telephone subscribers to keep their cellular as well as landline telephone number when signing up for service with a (new) wireless company.
 Note that this can only be done within the same city/town (you can't move to another city and take your number with you).

 Cellular portability was first implemented in 2003 and only in the largest 100 metropolitan areas within the US.
 Today, all US residents can port their telephone number to a new wireless carrier, the process normally taking around 2.5 hours.